DNNhost/AMD_OC_Ryzen/BigSur-OC-6.6/BigSur-OpenCore6.6.md

 # OpenCore EFI for ASRock X570 Creator - AMD Hackintosh - BIG SUR - OpenCore 6.6

-Thunderbolt works on cold start, bluetooth works all the time
+Thunderbolt works on cold start,  at least one of them does, bluetooth works all the time

 I have a SAPPHIRE NITRO+ RX VEGA64 8G HBM2 graphics card and therefore only this SSDT  in ACPI